-Aged for 4-6 months, Flat Rock’s rind is a rich amber hue.
-Just under the rind the cheese itself is also a rich golden color.
-The paste is firm but still pliable and supple.
-It has an assertive aroma and an intense buttery, fruity, toasted hazelnut flavor profile that’s balanced nicely with a touch of lactic acidity and sweet grass.
-As it warms to room temperature, you can almost taste the terroir where the herd grazed as fragrances of bright vegetation emerge.
-Overall, it’s very well balanced and really interesting.
-We love it.
+Aged for four to six months, Flat Rock’s rind is a rich amber hue.
+Just under the rind, the cheese itself is also a luxuriant golden color.
+The paste is firm and grainy, yet still pliable and supple.
+It has a pronounced aroma and an intense buttery, fruity, and toasted hazelnut flavor profile that is balanced nicely with a touch of lactic acidity and sweet grass that lingers lovingly on the palate.
+We love the complexity and interplay of texture and flavors that this cheese imparts as it warms to room temperature.
+You can almost taste the soils and grasses of the pastures where the herd grazes, as fragrances of bright vegetation emerge when slicing the cheese.

 Experience International Variety